-Professor of Psychology, University of California at Berkeley, the Founder and Faculty Director of the Greater Good Science Center, and Host of the podcast "The Science of Happiness"
+Professor of Psychology, University of California at Berkeley, Faculty Director of the Greater Good Science Center, and bestselling author

-Dacher Keltner, Ph.D. is a Professor of Psychology at the University of California at Berkeley, Director of the Berkeley Social Interaction Lab, and serves as the Faculty Director of the Berkeley Greater Good Science Center.
+Dacher Keltner, Ph.D.
+(FAN ’16) is a professor of psychology at the University of California at Berkeley, director of the Berkeley Social Interaction Lab, and faculty director of UC Berkeley’s Greater Good Science Center.
 His research focuses the biological and evolutionary origins of compassion, awe, love, and beauty, as well as power, social class, and inequality.

 Prof. Keltner is the author of The Power Paradox: How We Gain and Lose Influence, as well as the bestseller Born to Be Good: The Science of a Meaningful Life and The Compassionate Instinct.
 His latest book is 2023’s Awe: The New Science of Everyday Wonder and How It Can Transform Your Life.